Posted by Administrator on 4/9/2011

 I had loaded the smoker with Ozark Oak hardwood charcoal and lit it.
 I went and prepared the tenderloin and then placed 4 chunks of Cherry wood on the hot coals.
 I set the smoker at 225 degrees.

-I then placed the liberally coated the tenderloin on the
+I then placed the liberally coated tenderloin on the

-large split that I did not notice when it was in the packaging.
+large split that I did not notice when it was in the package.

 In this close-up shot you can see that I went pretty heavy with the rub.